MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 Below criteria must be met for successfully adding the user in the Dataverse table:

-1. User must be enabled and not deleted or soft-deleted in AAD.
-User must be enabled in AAD to be enabled in a Dataverse database.
-If user is added to Dataverse and then deleted in AAD, the state in the Dataverse table will be updated to “disabled”.
+1. User must be enabled and not deleted or soft-deleted in Azure AD.
+User must be enabled in Azure AD to be enabled in a Dataverse database.
+If user is added to Dataverse and then deleted in Azure AD, the state in the Dataverse table will be updated to “disabled”.

 2. User must have a valid license with these exceptions:
    1. Admin users do not require a license.
-Unlicensed AAD admins are enabled in the systems as “Setup user” and have administrative only access mode.
+Unlicensed Azure AD admins are enabled in the systems as “Setup user” and have administrative only access mode.
    2. Individual users do not need to have a license when the environment has app pass capacity.
 This only applies to adding users on demand (either at first attempt to access the environment or through API/Power Platform admin center).
    3. Individual users do not need to have a license when the tenant they are part of has a tenant level Marketing license.
 This only applies to adding users on demand (either at first attempt to access the environment or through API/Power Platform admin center).
    4. Non-interactive users do not need a license